 The second disruptive change has to do with the assumptions that employers make about workplace learning.

 Schwartz insisted that the concerns about tenure and ROI only make sense if you look at learning more as a perk than as a talent management strategy.
-Once you realise that learning is actually a pathway to meeting future talent needs, then the ROI equation turns on its ear.
+Once you realize that learning is actually a pathway to meeting future talent needs, then the ROI equation turns on its ear.

 This new view of learning has undoubtedly been aided by the global talent shortage.
 “In the past, it was easy for an employer to figure out when to fire and when to hire,” Schwartz said.
 “There was always talent out there looking for work.
 Now, it’s a lot harder to find the exact people you need.
-This is a problem made worse by the fact that most organisations are in some stage of digital transformation and are all trying to hire the same kind of people.
+This is a problem made worse by the fact that most organizations are in some stage of digital transformation and are all trying to hire the same kind of people.
 That really shrinks the talent pool.”

-Given the global talent shortage, Schwartz said that the truly successful organisations will be those that know how to squeeze all the value out of their existing employees before casting about the general talent market.
+Given the global talent shortage, Schwartz said that the truly successful organizations will be those that know how to squeeze all the value out of their existing employees before casting about the general talent market.

-“Organisations need to look at the future, maybe two or three years down the road, and try to figure out the kind of people they’re going to need to execute on their business plan.
+“Organizations need to look at the future, maybe two or three years down the road, and try to figure out the kind of people they’re going to need to execute on their business plan.
 Learning is not a perk, it’s an important tool in your talent development tool belt.”